PasionMovil/veridis/site/wp-content/plugins/amazon-s3-and-cloudfront/readme.txt

 This version requires PHP 5.3.3+ and the Amazon Web Services plugin

 == Changelog ==

+= 0.9.5 - 2015-09-01 =
+* Bug fix: Fatal error: Cannot use object of type WP_Error as array

+= 0.9.4 - 2015-08-27 =
+* New: Update all existing attachments with missing file sizes when the 'Remove Files From Server' option is enabled (automatically runs in the background)
+* Improvement: Show when constants are used to set bucket and region options
+* Improvement: Don't show compatibility notices on plugin update screen
+* Improvement: On Multisite installs don't call `restore_current_blog()` on successive loop iterations
+* Bug fix: 'Error getting URL preview' alert shown when enter key pressed on settings screen
+* Bug fix: Unable to crop header images when the 'Remove Files From Server' option is enabled
+* Bug fix: Incorrect storage space shown on Multisite installs when the 'Remove Files From Server' option is enabled
+* Bug fix: Upload attempted to non existent bucket when defined by constant
+* Bug fix: 'SignatureDoesNotMatch' error shown when using signed URLs with bucket names containing '.' characters

+= 0.9.3 - 2015-08-17 =
+* New: Pro upgrade sidebar
+* Bug fix: Create buckets in US standard region causing S3 URLs to 404 errors

+= 0.9.2 - 2015-07-29 =
+* Bug fix: Accidentally released the sidebar for after we launch the pro version

+= 0.9.1 - 2015-07-29 =
+* Improvement: Access denied sample IAM policy replaced with link to [Quick Start Guide](https://deliciousbrains.com/wp-offload-s3/doc/quick-start-guide/)
+* Improvement: Access denied messages on bucket selection or bucket creation now link to [Quick Start Guide](https://deliciousbrains.com/wp-offload-s3/doc/quick-start-guide/)
+* Improvement: Object expires time can now be filtered using the `as3cf_object_meta` filter
+* Bug fix: Error not always shown when S3 bucket inaccessible due to incorrect permissions
+* Bug fix: Permission checks fail when S3 bucket is in a non-default region and defined by `AS3CF_BUCKET` constant
+* Bug fix: Restore `as3cf_get_attached_file_copy_back_to_local` filter
+* Bug fix: Image versions not uploaded to S3 when an edited image is restored
+* Bug fix: Original image version not deleted from server when _Remove Files From Server_ option enabled
+* Bug fix: Media library items with non-ascii characters in the file name are not removed from S3
+* Bug fix: Compatibility notices shown on plugin install pages
+* Bug fix: WordPress footer overlaps WP Offload S3 sidebar
+* Bug fix: Upon initial setup the settings changed alert shows when no settings have changed

 = 0.9 - 2015-07-08 =
 * New: Plugin rebranded to WP Offload S3